AiLiveSim/spconv1.0/README.md

 ## Build Locally

 1. Install Nvidia GPU driver that supports CUDA 11.7 or later
+2. In Windows you need to install CUDA 11.7 and modify the environment variable so that this CUDA version is chosen
-2. Create `spconv` Conda environment using these [instructions](conda/README.md)
+3. Create `spconv` Conda environment using these [instructions](conda/README.md)
+    1. In Windows use the [./conda/spconv-windows.yml](./conda/spconv-windows.yml) when creating the environment
+    2. In Ubuntu use the [./conda/spconv-linux.yml](./conda/spconv-linux.yml) when creating the environment
-3. Install [CMake](https://apt.kitware.com/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (used by CMake to fetch content)
+4. Install [CMake](https://apt.kitware.com/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (used by CMake to fetch content)
-4. Install a C++14 (or higher) compatible compiler.
+5. Install a C++14 (or higher) compatible compiler.
 In Ubuntu you can install `build-essential` package
-5. If `Boost` is not found in the system, CMake tries to fetch a header only version.
-If this fails, you need to install `Boost`
 6. Activate the `spconv` environment: `conda activate spconv`
 7. After having activated the `spconv` environment, you have to modify the environment variable `PATH` so that the nvcc-compiler in the Conda environment's
 `pkgs/cuda-toolkit/bin` path is found.